 HMBS Issuer Committee

 The HMBS Issuer Committee has been very active for the past couple of years.
 The committee has considered the “True Sale” issue and was instrumental in presenting the case to HUD, GNMA and the SEC.
-More recently, the committee has considered such issues as the 98% buy out requirements and the topic of platinum securities.
+The committee has also considered such issues as the 98% buy out requirements and the topic of platinum securities.
 The main objective for the committee in the coming year will be to engage in regular meetings with GNMA.

 HUD Issues Committee

 The HUD Issues Committee is a long-standing NRMLA committee that continues to dialogue with HUD on its most pressing issues.
-The committee has worked on such issues as HECM for Purchase Underwriting issues and proper usage of ADP codes.
-The past few months have seen this committee work very collaboratively on the Financial Assessment Application recommendations through its sub-group, the FA Working Group.
+The committee has worked on HECM for Purchase Underwriting issues, proper usage of ADP codes and issues related to Financial Assessment.

 The PR Committee has recently reconvened and will be charged with implementing various extreme summit initiatives.

-Chairs – Scott Norman, Urban Financial of America & George Lopez, James B.Nutter & Company
+Chairs – Scott Norman, Finance of America Reverse & George Lopez, James B.Nutter & Company

 The State & Local Committee has been a fairly re-active committee engaging in legislation as it arises at the state level.
-Recent efforts include efforts in CA, MN, MA, MS, IL, TX, etc. The committee leadership is launching an initiative to engage members in more proactive outreach at the state level and will enable rapid response teams to engage at the state level, should the need arise.
+The committee leadership is launching an initiative to engage members in more proactive outreach at the state level and will enable rapid response teams to engage at the state level, should the need arise.

-Chairs – Ryan LaRose, Celink & Linda Bridges, Wells Fargo Home Mortgage
+Chairs – Ryan LaRose, Celink & Gail Balettie, Celink

 The Servicing Committee is another long standing committee with an outstanding record of active engagement.
 The committee has spent most of the past year working on HERMIT implementation issues and due and payable issues.
 This committee’s presentation at the recent NRMLA conference was a stand-out session and the need for the committee to develop additional educational materials for the membership.